adambard/learnxinyminutes-docs/ruby-ecosystem.html.markdown

 ## Be Nice

-The ruby community takes pride in being an open, diverse, welcoming community.
+The Ruby community takes pride in being an open, diverse, welcoming community.
 Matz himself is extremely friendly, and the generosity of rubyists on the whole is amazing.